hemanth-hiwaga/Adavanced_Data_Analysis/README.md

 [view code 👆](/5_poroject/5_2_cohort_analysis.ipynb)
 ![](2_images/5_2_cohort_analysis.png)
+[visulization is like this due to data]
+The cohort analysis heatmap for retention rate shows that all cohorts from January 2019 to January 2020 have a retention rate of 100% in their first month (indicated by "cohort index 1").
+This suggests that every cohort, regardless of their start month, retained all users during their initial month, which is a positive indication of initial engagement.

+---

 ### 3. Dynamic Sales Forecasting
 **Objective**: To predict future sales based on historical data using advanced time series forecasting techniques.
 This analysis helped in strategic planning, inventory management, and budgeting.